Phoenix Drug Crimes Attorney

 Even if you have a medical marijuana card, there are still limits on how much pot you can buy and how often, as well as where you can get it from.
 Without a medical card, possession of under two pounds of marijuana can be charged as a Class 6 felony, with punishments including six to 18 months in jail and up to $150,000 in fines.
 Someone charged with possession is more likely to get probation for a first or second offense, along with a court-ordered drug treatment program.
 Probation is often a good result, but you can still be left with a criminal record as well as more severe penalties should you violate your probation in any way.
 Be sure to discuss your case with an experienced Arizona criminal defense lawyer before making any decisions about how to plead or giving statements to the police.

 When the weight of the federal government is against you, get the best chance you can by seeking the help of an experienced and successful criminal law specialist.
-For assistance with a drug arrest or prosecution in Arizona, call Blumberg & Associates for help from an experienced and successful Phoenix drug crime attorney.
+For assistance with a drug arrest or prosecution in Arizona, call Blumberg & Associates in Phoenix for help from an experienced and successful criminal defense attorney.